cysouw/diathesis/text/c10_participle.md

 - Er hält die Taste gedrückt.
 - Er hält den Arm ausgestreckt.

-### [ NA | NA ] *lassen + Partizip* Permissive continuative (*Permissivkontinuativ*) {#sec:participles-lassen-durative}
+### [ NA | NA ] *lassen+Partizip* Permissive continuative (*Permissivkontinuativ*) {#sec:participles-lassen-durative}

-Similar to the previous construction, the *lassen + Partizip* construction also can be used to express the continuation of a state, like with *einschalten* 'to turn on' [@next].
+Similar to the previous construction, the *lassen+Partizip* construction also can be used to express the continuation of a state, like with *einschalten* 'to turn on' [@next].
 Although this construction can be used with many different verbs, it turns out to be much more difficult to find suitable examples, which suggests that there are some additional constraints of the applicability of this construction.
-Semantically, *lassen + Partizip* expresses permissive continuative (cf. the permissive reading of *lassen* with infinitive, see [@sec:infinitive-guises-of-lassen]).
+Semantically, *lassen+Partizip* expresses permissive continuative (cf. the permissive reading of *lassen* with infinitive, see [@sec:infinitive-guises-of-lassen]).

 ::: ex
 - Ich schalte den Fernseher ein.